astrophpeter/SFH-COSMOS/README.md

 ## Current Issues and To-do list

-* Colour Degeneracy plots don't match starpy output and are very similar to NUV-r, why?
+* Colour Degeneracy plots don't match starpy output, why?

+![alt text]

 * Intersection of galaxies with enviroment and GZ morphology data is small, possibly use GZ morphology as a tracer for over density?